the time has come to

 Trees are not the only types of Tiles you can place on the board.

-Star Cards and Cultivation Cards grant you access to power abilities, and are collectively referred to as Spell Cards.
+Star Cards and Land Cards grant you access to powerful abilities, and are collectively referred to as Spell Cards.

 You can play Spell Cards from your hand during the Day Phase of your turn.

-It does not cost any Manna or Trees to play a Spell Card.
+It does not cost any Manna or Terra to play a Spell Card.

 DRAWING STAR CARDS